Consensys/0x_audit_report_2018-07-23/0x_Audit-final.md

 #### Architecture

 The 0x audit scope does not include all of the components that can be found in a complete deployment.
-The Multi-Sig wallet and the token related contracts are out of scope.
+The MultiSig wallet and the token related contracts are out of scope.
 The in-scope items can be divided into the following three distinct parts:

 * **Exchange:** The Exchange contracts contain the bulk of the business logic within 0x protocol.
 It is the entry point for filling orders, cancelling orders, executing transactions, validating signatures and registering new ERC Proxy contracts into the system.
 * **Asset Proxy:** is responsible for decoding asset specific metadata contained within an order, performing the actual asset transfer and authorizing/unauthorizing Exchange contract addresses from calling the transfer methods.